isamosss/public-test-repo/README.md

 In order to enable the mentioned models.
 You can follow the instructions provided [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-modify).

-## Requirement 2: Make sure you have the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) running on your machine.
+## Requirement 2: Install AWS CLI

+Make sure you have the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) running on your machine.

+## Requirement 3: Appropriate IAM Permissions to deploy the solution and access required services

-## Requirement 3: An IAM User/Role that can run CloudFormation templates and has necessary access to create resources for ECS, IAM, Systems Manager, OpenSearch Serverless, S3, CloudFront and Application Load Balancers.
+An IAM User/Role that can run CloudFormation templates and has necessary access to create resources for ECS, IAM, Systems Manager, OpenSearch Serverless, S3, CloudFront and Application Load Balancers.

 # Deployment steps: